microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/singlevaluelegacyextendedproperty_get.md

 #### GET resource instance using `$expand`
 The response body includes an object representing the requested resource instance, expanded with the matching [singleValueLegacyExtendedProperty](../resources/singlevaluelegacyextendedproperty.md) object.

-#### GET resource instances using `$filter` and the `eq` or `contains` operator
+#### GET resource instances that contain an extended property matching a filter
-The response body includes one or more objects representing the resource instances that contain the matching extended property.
+The response body includes one or more objects representing the resource instances that contain a matching extended property.
 The response body does not include the extended property.

 ## Example
 #### Request 1